 Servings : Serves 3-4

 Tangy fish in a spicy, thick and delicious masala/gravy.
-This dish is PERFECT with boiled white rice or naan bread.
+This dish is PERFECT with rice or naan bread and a veg side.

 - 500 gm fish, boneless or with the bone - cut into sections